The results of our October 2017 union-recognition election are in:

-In very exciting news, the Regional Director of the National Labor Relations Board (NLRB) ruled on 8th August that a vote on union representation is to take place October 17 and 18, on the UChicago campus, for our bargaining unit.
-We’re thrilled that after years of organizing, and months of stalling, we will have a formal opportunity to say #YesGSU!
+The Regional Director of the National Labor Relations Board (NLRB) ruled on 8th August 2017 that a vote on union representation was to take place October 17 and 18, on the UChicago campus, for our bargaining unit.
+After years of organizing, and months of stalling, we would have a formal opportunity to say #YesGSU!

-The ruling specified that voting eligibility will be determined using the following formula: “All graduate students, including Masters students, who have received compensation for work performed in a unit position in at least one quarter of Autumn 2016, Winter 2017, Spring 2017, Summer 2017, or Autumn 2017 who have not yet attained their degree or otherwise completed their course of study with the Employer.”
-All schools and divisions included in our initial petition are eligible to vote: BSD, Divinity, Humanities, PSD, SSA, and SSD.
+The ruling specified the following voting eligibility formula: “All graduate students, including Masters students, who have received compensation for work performed in a unit position in at least one quarter of Autumn 2016, Winter 2017, Spring 2017, Summer 2017, or Autumn 2017 who have not yet attained their degree or otherwise completed their course of study with the Employer.”
+All schools and divisions included in our initial petition were eligible to vote: BSD, Divinity, Humanities, PSD, SSA, and SSD.

-We initially petitioned for this vote in early May and hoped to vote in the Spring.
-As you surely recall, the administration stretched what should have been a hearing of a few days into a two-week odyssey, arguing that our work was not work and that we did not create value for the university.
+We initially petitioned for this vote in early May 2017 and hoped to vote in the Spring.
+The administration stretched what should have been a hearing of a few days into a two-week odyssey, arguing that our work was not work and that we did not create value for the university.
 By so doing, they delayed the election until October.
-But the date is now set, and we look forward to our chance to vote.

-Update: The University of Chicago administration appealed the Regional NLRB’s decision to order an election.
+In late September 2017, the University of Chicago administration appealed the Regional NLRB’s decision to order an election.
 Specifically, the administration requested a review of the election decision and a motion to stay the election.
-However, because the Federal NLRB has not issued a decision, the union election will continue as planned on October 17 and 18, 2017.
+However, because the Federal NLRB had not issued a decision, the union election continued as planned on October 17 and 18, 2017.